crosscon/uc1-integration/cba/README.md

     fatload mmc 0 0x200000 crossconhyp.bin; go 0x200000
     ```

-2. During booting of the Linux image the ACT LED (the green LED near the red PWR
+2. During booting of the Linux image the, ACT LED (the green LED near the red PWR
   LED) should flick in two different ways.
 Firstly, it will flick "quick ON...
   quick OFF...quick ON...long OFF" several times.
 Then, it should turn on and
-  off several times with 1 second intervals and power off.
-If both flicks
+  off several times with 1-second intervals and power off.
+If both flick
-  sequences finish - it means, that the Nexmon VM is UP and running. **Do not
+  sequence finishes, it means that the Nexmon VM is UP and running. **Do not
-  proceed with steps untill you are sure it is up and running!**
+  proceed with steps until you are sure it is up and running!**
-3. Log in into the Linux by typing `root`, connect the RJ45 to the RPi and
+3. Log into the Linux by typing `root`, connect the RJ45 to the RPi, and
   launch DHCP client:

     ```bash